uivraeus/7dbs-lab/hbase/README.md

 Create table `foods` with Display Name as the row key (and single column family `facts`).

 * Use BF with `ROWCOL`
-  * Probably wrong decision... anticipated many small Puts but I only perform 1 per row
+  * Probably wrong decision... better w/o BF?
+Many column-level Puts but all rows have all columns (not sparse)
+    * Need to understand the _StoreFile_ concept better!
+  * According to [some docs](https://devdoc.net/bigdata/hbase-0.98.7-hadoop1/book/perf.schema.html#bloom.filters.when) _"Bloom filters work best when the size of each data entry is at least a few kilobytes in size"_ - which is not the case here
 * Compression?
 Each facts is very short/compact... worth it?
   * Trying without
 * Versions?